19hours/sg-statutes/Acts/Estate Duty Act.md

 (iii) the date of payment of the duty,

-and if the duty or interest thereon, if any, is not paid in full within 30 days from the date of the further notice of assessment, a penalty shall be payable at the rates specified in subsection (1A).
+and if the duty or interest thereon, if any, is not paid in full within 30 days from the date of the further notice of assessment, a penalty shall be payable at the rates specified in subsection (2).

-[51/2004 wef 09/12/2004]
+[51/2004]

-(4A) For the purposes of determining the penalty payable under subsection (4)(b), the references in subsection (1A) to ––
+(7) For the purposes of determining the penalty payable under subsection (6)(b), the references in subsection (2) to —

 (a) the relevant date shall be read as the date 30 days after the date of the further notice of assessment, or the date 6 months after the date of death of the deceased, whichever is the later; and

-(b) the unpaid estate duty shall be read as the unpaid estate duty payable on such interest in expectancy which falls into possession, and includes any interest payable under subsection (4)(b).
+(b) the unpaid estate duty shall be read as the unpaid estate duty payable on such interest in expectancy which falls into possession, and includes any interest payable under subsection (6)(b).

-[51/2004 wef 09/12/2004]
+[51/2004]

-(5) The payment of interest shall not relieve any person from any penalty which he may have incurred under this Act.
+(8) The payment of interest shall not relieve any person from any penalty which he may have incurred under this Act.

 ### Commissioner may make assessment